pulumi/docs/content/docs/intro/concepts/state.md

 Pulumi supports two classes of  _backends_ for storing your infrastructure state:

 - **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
-- **Self-Managed**: an object store such as AWS S3, Azure Blob Storage, Google Cloud Storage, or your local filesystem
+- **Self-Managed**: a manually managed object store, including AWS S3, Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or your local filesystem

 Pulumi's SDK works great with all backends, although some details differ between them.